JosephDuffy/josephduffy.co.uk/data/posts/mapping-optional-binding-to-bool.md

 There are 2 main downsides to this:

-1. `alertText` is not set back to `nil`, which cause bugs and increase memory usage
+1. `alertText` is not set back to `nil`, which may cause bugs and will increase memory usage (even if only a little in this case)
 2. The `isPresentingAlert` flag needs to be managed

 To work around these issues I create a small extension to `Binding` the allows this same code to be updated to: